- £458 per week

 Shop: 1 mile Pub: 1 mile Coast: 9 miles

-NOTES: Please note this cottage is not suitable for infants, therefore this property doesn't accommodate infants.
-Sunday changeovers are not accepted, short breaks only accepted from November to February.
+NOTES: Sunday changeovers are not accepted, short breaks only accepted from November to February.
 No smoking, no infants.
 WiFi provided.
 Important information about internet usage.
 Mobile phone reception varies.
 Information about mobile phone coverage.
 USB charging points in all rooms.
 Washing machine is available for guests use in the shared laundry room.
 Please state your preference for bed configuration in bedroom 2 when making your booking.

 Goosehill is an amazing property in a great location, ideal to explore North Cornwall.
 Everything inside was immaculate, the outside was just what we were looking for our dogs - safe and secure.
 We had a great time, a lovely woodburner stove.
 Lovely touch from the owners of the welcome scones and jam etc.

 Everything was perfect.
 A nice welcome and treats on arrival.
 Furnished and decorated beautifully.
 Bathrooms a very high standard.
 A quiet peaceful location.
 Smart TV was a bonus.
 We didn’t want for anything.

 Great little cottage to stay in, ideal central location for visiting around cornwall.

 The cottage has been an oasis of calm and relaxtion, wonderfully comfortable and clean.
 Charlie has been glued to the log burner after loving the walks along the camel train and the beached.
 Than you for such a great bast in which to relax.